-- ◆ You will need a 1/8" Allen wrench and a 3/8" combination wrench or a 3/8" socket wrench - A VSR battery-operated drill with an adjustable clutch used with a 1/8" Allen bit speeds the job up considerably.

-Handy-Tip: Align the sprockets.
+- You will need a 1/8" Allen wrench and a 3/8" combination wrench or a 3/8" socket wrench - A VSR battery-operated drill with an adjustable clutch used with a 1/8" Allen bit speeds the job up considerably. - Important Align the sprockets.
 After the first panel is installed, rotate it around by pulling the chains down until the panel has made one complete rotation.
 This will align the sliding sprockets on the two shafts.
+You may have to tap the sprockets into alignment with a hammer.